 We have continued to monitor the factory closely to ensure that they adhere to our Global Sourcing Principles

-and will carry out future visits and audits in all factories on an unannounced basis.
+and carried out future visits and audits in all factories on an unannounced basis.

 It has always been our policy not to “Cut & Run” following an incident such as this, but to work with the factory to ensure our standards are upheld and these issues do not happen again in the future.
 As the owners of the factory cooperated fully and were unaware that the Syrian worker had been employed on a daily basis by the factory, we did not exit this factory merely as a result of the Panorama programme and we have continued to monitor it closely to ensure it amends its practices so it does not occur again.